crisfeim/crisfe.im/content/posts/2025.05.13.tdd-ai-generator/index.md

 >
 > If your code fails to compile, the user will provide the error output for you to make adjustments.

+The first point is important to get runnable code, otherwise formatting or explanations will make the process fail when passing the model's response to the compiler.

+The point two avoids the model from including the specs (thus duplicating it as you'll see in the next section)

+The point three is relevant because can try to import libraries unavailable on our development environment setup (basically *swiftc*) making the run fail.

 ## Automation

 The *naive* approach I used to execute the generated code against the tests consisted of using Swift's `assert` method as a testing *framework*: